KRFOSS/kali-docs/community/kali-linux-community-forums/index.md

 title: Kali Linux Community Forums
 description:
 icon:
-date: 2019-11-25
 type: post
-weight: 100
+weight:
 author: ["g0tmi1k",]
-tags: ["",]
-keywords: ["",]
-og_description:
 ---

-The official community forums for the Kali Linux project are located at [forums.kali.org](https://forums.kali.org).
+The official community forums for the Kali Linux project are located at [forums.kali.org](https://forums.kali.org/).

 It's our goal that everyone feel welcome in the Kali Linux community, and to ensure that everyone understands the expectations, we have outlined some simple rules below.
 Please take a few moments to review them before joining the forums.